paritytech/parity-bridges-common/modules/parachains/README.md

 its `Heads` map, is guaranteed to have either `PB`, or its descendant.
 So parachain block number grows with relay block number.

-The pallet may reject parachain head if it laready knows better (or the same) head.
+The pallet may reject parachain head if it already knows better (or the same) head.
 In addition, pallet rejects heads of untracked parachains.

-The pallet deosn't track anything behind parachain heads.
+The pallet doesn't track anything behind parachain heads.
 So it requires no initialization - it is ready to accept headers right after deployment.

 ## Non-Essential Functionality